 3. Have film processed locally when on a trip.
 This can be done but is difficult as there are not many good b&w labs left.

-I have never managed to have a hand search at any UK airport even though I know that they have the same equipment as is used at USA airports and most others around the world.
+I have seldom managed to have a hand search at UK airports even though I know that they have the same equipment as is used at USA airports and most others around the world.
 Consequently, I always travel to the airport for the flight leaving the UK by car or train, I don’t use UK connecting flights.

 There is an excellent lab in New York – Chelsea Photographic.
 They often turn jobs around the same day.
 If I’m in NYC I use them.
 Make sure you let them know to expect you and how many films they have to process.

-I have also used Reed Photo in Denver and Image L.
+I have also used Reed Photo in Denver and Image Lab in Wellngton, New Zealand.

-Mostly I bring them back here for processing and endure the hand searches.
-In the UK for big batches of film I use Ilford Lab Direct.
-Odd rolls, up to 10 rolls, I process myself.
+Mostly I bring exposed films back here for processing and endure the hand searches.
+In the UK for processing large batches of film I use Ilford Lab Direct.
+Up to 30 rolls, I process myself.

 What advice can you give for taking photographs in cities and elsewhere?